Augmented Reality examples and use cases in the real world mature and grow each year, with the introduction of new products and software.

 Travel guides and maps, both printed and digital, are being enhanced with augmented reality content to provide extra information for tourism.

 With AR apps like eTips, tourists can easily find valuable information by scanning their surroundings to get pinpoint props of free wifi, restaurant and accommodation tips, customer reviews, directions, transportation options, historical facts, interactive maps, customizable itineraries and more.

 Using a GPS while traveling to a new place is often troublesome – and potentially dangerous if distracting.
-To tackle this situation, AR has come up with smart glasses that have sensors which enable drivers to keep a track of a route he/she is taking without looking around.
+To tackle this situation, AR has come up with smart glasses that have sensors that enable drivers to keep track of a route they are taking without looking around.